1 1 3 X 30

 Addressing Potential Misconceptions

 One potential source of confusion might stem from the presentation of "1 1 3."
-It's crucial to emphasize that this is not a base-3 number; it simply represents the decimal number 113.
+It's crucial to underline that this is not a base-3 number; it simply represents the decimal number 113.
 This distinction highlights the importance of clear notation and understanding the context of mathematical expressions.

 Frequently Asked Questions (FAQ)